-Finding the right chemistry set to help your child along in their science education, as well as keep them entertained, can be difficult.
-The heirloom kit that was iconic of youth for so long has faded into a rarity.
+Finding the right chemistry set to help your child along in their education, as well as keep them entertained, can be difficult.
+The kit that was iconic of youth for so long has faded into a rarity.
 Instead of

 Each kit includes everything you will need to encourage your children in this area of science and keep them, and you, entertained too.
-The kits we’ve included are the best kits for parents with kids
+The chemistry sets we’ve included are the best kits for parents with kids

-The Top 6 Best Chemistry Sets
+6 Best Chemistry Sets

 1. MELScience Chemistry Kits

-When I was a kid, I was fortunate to have an old and well-supplied chemistry set.
+As a kid, I was fortunate to have an old and well-supplied chemistry kit.
 I think my mom found it at a garage sale.
 It was GREAT!
 I had glassware, a bunsen burner, and dozens of chemicals!
-I even had a thick manual that had extensive instructions.
-Unfortunately, the manual was written for high school kids and I was 10 years old.
+The kit even had a thick manual that had extensive instructions.
+Unfortunately, it was written for high school kids and I was 10 years old.

 I had no earthly idea what to do with it!

-The kit includes everything that you need to conduct 2-3 experiments, safely and with detailed, but fun and interesting, explanations of what’s happening chemically in the experiment.
+The kit includes everything you need to conduct 2-3 experiments, safely and with detailed, but fun and interesting, explanations of what’s happening chemically in the experiment.

 Check out their website for videos.
 They had me after the second demo video.